| |

 to Nowhere")

-- Glenn helps an old buddy and his wife (Beverly Garland)
+Glenn helps a buddy and his wife (Beverly Garland)

 out of a tough spot.
 The old buddy is a former Air Force pilot and now